The Dead Dog Café Comedy Hour

+Premise

 The show was set in a fictional café of the same name, in the equally fictional town of Blossom, Alberta.
 Both Blossom and the café were originally described in Thomas King's award-winning novel Green Grass, Running Water, though it was run by different characters.
 The show borrowed numerous elements from King's novel.

+Cast

 The show featured King (playing himself), Floyd Favel Starr playing Jasper Friendly Bear and Edna Rain playing Gracie Heavy Hand.
 All the main characters were Indigenous Canadians, although in the show they call themselves and other First Nations peoples 'Indians'.
 The humor is wry and sarcastic, often dark and subtle, "Good morning Gracie".
 The show was a mix of scathing political critique, social commentary, mock cultural stereotyping—mostly white, or white perceptions of native peoples, and irreverent comedy.

+Format

 Despite the name, the show was 15 minutes long.
 It typically ran as a segment on CBC Radio One's This Morning.
+It featured a mix of prerecorded and live sound effects.
 The show had a number of regular segments, including: